 CBD is legal in Northern Ireland under EU law, meaning products are legal as long as they are derived from EU approved industrial hemp plants that contain no more than 0.2% THC (the psychoactive molecule in marijuana that gets you high.
 0.2% is not enough to get you high, just to clarify).

 In Ireland, CBD is not illegal, at least it is not stated as illegal under the Misuse of Drugs Act, which classifies THC as illegal.

 However, it is also not necessarily legal, and is certainly not classified as a medicine by the Health Products Regulatory Authority (HPRA), something that is also true in most other countries.

 Up until recently, the general consensus in Ireland was that CBD was legal, as long as it followed the same rules stated above in EU law.

 However, in May of 2019, things got a little confusing, to say the least!

 The Garda Crackdown

-In May 2019, several shops and cafes that sold CBD products were raided, and saw their products confiscated and owners arrested, with the threat of heft prison sentences attached.
+In May 2019, several shops and cafes that sold CBD products were raided and saw their products confiscated and owners arrested, with the threat of a hefty prison sentence attached.

-At least four shops were raided, and in one cases, over €10,000 worth of CBD products were confiscated.
-This is wholesale value, the Garda could consider the products worth substantially more than that, which could bring a mandatory minimum prison sentence of 10 years.
+At least four shops were raided, and in one case, over €10,000 worth of CBD products were confiscated.
+This is a wholesale value, the Garda could consider the products worth substantially more than that, which could bring a mandatory minimum prison sentence of 10 years.

 It is here that we must return to the Misuse of Drugs Act, a 1977 law banning many recreationally used drugs, including THC.